haud-ba/XTS_TRANSPORT_LAYER/README.md

  - This project collection is intended to convey the idea of a stand alone XTS transport layer to use in heterogen environments / applications.
  The main idea is that for every process a corresponding position on the xts is required.
- For every process a mover has to be made available Every process works a mover.

  - In order to reduce the amount of repetetive work when implementing a XTS into a machine, this project collection may help to put a transport layer in place
  - A transport layer shall have an interface for guiding a mover through a process station
  - A transport layer shall have an interface to manipulate a mover within a station or for a certain task